-So, you decide to start a business….you come up with a great idea, create an ingenious business plan to make that idea into a reality and suddenly business is booming.
+You decide to start a business…. you come up with a great idea, create an ingenious business plan to make that idea into a reality and suddenly business is booming.
 Voila!
 Your idea is a success and the business is growing and growing fast.
 Day to day operations are now all consuming and suddenly your time is completely devoted simply to meeting demand.
-Who has time to “keep the books,” and is it really so important to have good recordkeeping anyway?
+Who has time to “keep the books,” and is it really so important to have good record-keeping anyway?

 The unequivocal answer is YES!
-Good recordkeeping is essential to the continued, long-term success of your business.
-In general, good records will provide answers to the financial health of the business allowing necessary decisions to be made with regard to cash flows, increasing profit margin, and determining potential pitfalls.
+Good record-keeping is essential to the continued, long-term success of your business.
+In general, good records will provide answers to the financial health of the business allowing necessary decisions to be made regarding cash flows, increasing profit margin, and determining potential pitfalls.